- > What does Time Machine do?

 If things are still slow, make sure your software is up to date, restart your Mac, and, if you are backing up over a network, restart your router.

-How to get your Mac to back up while asleep
+Back up your Mac while asleep

-If your Mac supports Power Nap it can perform Time Machine back ups while it’s asleep.
+If your Mac supports Power Nap it can perform Time Machine backups while it's asleep.
 It just needs to be plugged into the mains.

 You can find Power Nap in System Preferences > Energy Saver.
 Choose Enable Power Nap while plugged into a power adaptor if it's not already selected under Power Adapter.

-How to backup multiple Macs with Time Machine
+How to back up multiple Macs

 If you have more than one Mac you don't need more than one external drive for your backups.
 You can backup more than one Mac to your Time Machine drive.
 You'll need a external drive big enough to accommodate all the backups though - it's recommended that you add up the space currently used by all your Macs and multiply that by 1.2 for the absolute minimum you will need.